jschneier/django-storages/docs/backends/dropbox.rst

    Your Dropbox appkey.
 You can obtain one by following the instructions in the `tutorial`_.

 ``DROPBOX_APP_SECRET``
-   Your Dropbox secrety.
+   Your Dropbox secret.
 You can obtain one by following the instructions in the `tutorial`_.

 ``DROPBOX_OAUTH2_REFRESH_TOKEN``
    Your Dropbox refresh token.
 You can obtain one by following the instructions in the `tutorial`_.